Computer-Deconstruction-Lab/Software_Development_using_AI/README.md

 # Software_Development_using_AI

 CDL and InfoAge will be offering a 5 session class.
-The dates of the class are:

 # Prerequistes

+WINDOWS:

 See AI_prerequistes.pdf for details